Q: Are there any drawbacks in using Mid-Foot adapters?

 Q: How long does the shipping take?

-A: We send the adapters as B-post worldwide and experience between 4 and 15 days delivery times.
+A: We send the adapters worldwide and in general experience between 4 and 15 days delivery times.

 Q: Are the adapters patented?